Abstract

 Associative Entities are Object Properties

-My third article made a detailed case that ontology Object Properties are Associative Entities – not Relationships.
+My third article detailed the case that ontology Object Properties are Associative Entities—not Relationships.
 How about the reverse transformation?

 The conventional wisdom derives object properties from data model relationships or database foreign keys, and all Entities/Tables transform into ontology classes.
-Many data models don’t have named relationships, and modeling tool generated names, like “Relationship_1,” don’t provide meaningful Object Property Localnames.
+However, many data models don’t have named relationships, and modeling tool-generated names, like “Relationship_1,” don’t provide meaningful Object Property Localnames.

 Modelers should configure the Stereotype on Associative Entities for Data Models; they want to onboard onto the Knowledge Graph or Enterprise Ontology.

 Can CODT detect Associative Entities?
 The standard Associative Entity resolves a many-to-many data model relationship.
-In this case, the associative entity participates as a child entity in exactly two identifying relationships.
+In this case, the associative entity is a child entity in exactly two identifying relationships.

 Criteria may stipulate that Associative Entities don’t have attributes.
-If they do, then we need a class to hold them as data properties.
+We need a class to hold them as data properties if they do.

-Every modeling standard and every data model is different.
-Data Architects and Ontologist should analyze the source model to determine the CODT optimal configuration.
-It fine to experiment and test different ways to reverse engineer the data model.
+Every modeling standard and every data model are different.
+Data Architects and Ontologists should analyze the source model to determine the CODT optimal configuration.
+Experimenting and testing different ways to reverse engineer the data model is fine.

 Conclusion

-Logical and Conceptual Data Models are a better source to reverse-engineer ontologies than database schemas.
-We examined the use cases for operational-, enterprise-ontologies, and knowledge graphs.
-The isomorphism between the common metamodel subset of ontology and data model extends to their metadata set representations.
-Metadata Sets are bi-directional, and hence CODT can forward and reverse engineer.
+Logical and Conceptual Data Models are better sources for reverse-engineering ontologies than database schemas.
+We examined the use cases for operational, enterprise, and knowledge graphs.
+The isomorphism between the common metamodel subset of the ontology and the data model extends to their metadata set representations.
+Metadata Sets are bidirectional; hence, CODT can forward and reverse engineer.
 Associative Entities should transform into object properties.
 However, it remains a challenge to identify them.

 The CODT transformation is the best way to transform data models into ontologies.